 I found another list of books you must read.
-Cleverly, this is a personally adaptable list, and so almost everyone will read these ten books.
+Cleverly, this is a personally adaptable list, and so almost everyone will read something in all the categories.
 It also has a really good reading chair picture which I will not replicate here.
 I will tell you about my 10 must-reads though, and you can figure out your own.

 1. Every single book by your favourite author — I’ve got a few authors whose entire list I’ve read or am trying to read.
 These include P.D.
 James, Ian Rankin, Dorothy L. Sayers (even the translations of Dante, but those are still to be read).